ronisaha/JpGraph/README.md

 This is the unoffical loader originally forked from ztec for composer from http://jpgraph.net/, I'll try my best to update this repository as soon as updates come out.

-## Version 4.2.6
+## Version 4.2.7
-* Fix the issue that 'GetXMinMax' function returns null for xmin in specific case.
+* Fix the bug of 'Min' method of 'GroupBarPlot' class

 This is a port for Composer users to use JpGraph as a Vendor library